V-Sekai/godot-network-rollback/README.md

 if something goes wrong.

-If you are logging, you'll want to call `SyncManager.start_logging()` sometime before calling `SyncManager.start()` or in response to the 'sync_started' signal (but after all match setup is complete), and call `SyncManager.stop_logging()` just after calling `SyncManager.stop()` or in response to the 'sync_stopped' signal.
+If you are logging, you'll want to call `SyncManager.start_logging()` sometime before calling `SyncManager.start()` (but after all match setup is complete) or in response to the 'sync_started' signal, and call `SyncManager.stop_logging()` just after calling `SyncManager.stop()` or in response to the 'sync_stopped' signal.
 The logs are meant to contain data from just a single match, which is what the "Log inspector" tool will expect.